A mom gets support and gains confidence - and her son is thriving!

 |Above: Gabe (on slide) with his brother, Ben, and physical therapist, Kim.|

 Anna’s pregnancy was completely normal.
 “I had no indication anything was wrong until I found myself having to pull over on the side of the road when my contractions started unexpectedly at about the 24-week mark,” she says.
-“I was alone in my car and it was terrifying.
-I was rushed to the hospital and Gabe appeared about 90 minutes later, weighing only 1 ½ pounds.”
+“I was rushed to the hospital and Gabe appeared about 90 minutes later, weighing only 1 ½ pounds.”
 The complications from his birth were life-threatening: bleeding in the brain, underdeveloped lungs, a hole in the heart, and a bowel perforation.

-Gabe was only three days old when his doctors approached Anna and Efiz.
-“They told us that his prognosis was uncertain.
-If he survived, there was no way to know how severe his condition might be – anywhere in the range of a mild learning delay to cerebral palsy.
+Gabe was only three days old when his doctors approached Anna and her husband, Efiz.
+“They told us that Gabe's prognosis was uncertain.
+If he survived, there was no way to know how severe his condition might be.
 They wanted to know what measures, if any, we as his parents wanted them to take to keep him alive.”

 After seven months in the hospital, Gabe came home.
 “As wonderful as that was, it was also overwhelming in a whole new way,” Anna says.
 “He was still on oxygen when he came home, as well as a NG (nasogastric) tube for feeding.
 I had to quit my job in order to care for him and his brother (7 year old Ben).
 Efiz had to go back to work.
 We both struggled with stress and depression.”